ec-europa/toolkit/docs/configuring-project.md

 The [composer.json] installs the toolkit by the use of the composer hooks.
 The reason we do a seperated install is to avoid developers running composer update on the toolkit.
-Now regardles of wether you run composer install or update, you will always install the toolkit as it is defined in its own [composer.lock] file.
+Now regardless of wether you run composer install or update, you will always install the toolkit as it is defined in its own [composer.lock] file.
 For a clearer picture here is an example of the resulting folder structure after installing a toolkit.